 A good SEO audit will alert you if your page is too slow, and find the bottlenecks that are slowing it down.

-Shaving valuable seconds off of your site’s latency can be a huge boost to your sales.
+Shaving valuable seconds off of your site’s latency can improve your conversion rate and provide a huge boost to your sales.
 Just ask Amazon.

 Site Navigation Issues